robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ### Function types

-Function type can be described like so:
+Function types can be described like so:
 ```
     funtype(param1 type1, param2 type2, ...) return-type
 ```
 ### Records

-Records, essentially C-structs, can be declared like so:
+Record types, essentially C-structs, can be declared like so:

 ```
 rec Date: